-Guided implant surgery is the process of planning the dental implant surgery on a computer using the patient’s CT image.
+Guided implant surgery is the process of planning dental implant surgery on a computer using the patient’s CT (computerized tomography) image.
 Patients often find the recovery and the actual appointment for placing the implants much better than they expected.
-The key to this technique is the detailed planning that Dr. Hawryluk does prior to placement in conjunction with the radiologist.
-Guided implant surgery is especially helpful in areas where there is minimal bone available, multiple implants are to be placed, and circumstances where there are issues with proximity to nerves in the jaw.
-These situations can be carefully planned for implant placement with the BioHorizons Guided implant protocol to treat these circumstances.
+The key to this technique is the detailed planning that Dr. Hawryluk does before placement in conjunction with the radiologist.
+Guided implant surgery is especially helpful in areas where there is minimal bone available.
+Also, it provides crucial information for the installation of multiple implants and aids in situations where there are issues with proximity to nerves in the jaw.
+Dr. Hawryluk Jr. carefully plans essential details with the BioHorizons Guided implant protocol to treat these circumstances.

 To visit the website of the Canaray please click here:

-There are general parameters which Dr. Hawryluk will consider when planning your dental implant.
-In general, the minimum tooth to adjacent implant distance should be 1.5mm.
-This protects tooth health and prevents soft tissue encapsulation of the implant.
-This minimum distance will help preserve the papilla (interdental gum) between implants and teeth.
-For anterior (front teeth) implants we want them canted in a slightly ‘lingual’ emergence in a ‘buccal/lingual plane’ (buccal means toward the cheek and lingual means toward the tongue).
-In addition, for anterior (front teeth area) implants, at least 2mm of buccal bone should be preserved when making the space for the implant.
-This can really minimize any chance of gum recession around these implants.
-Implants in this area should sunk 3mm below the facial (toward the lips) zenith of the soft tissue.
+There are general parameters that Dr. Hawryluk will consider when planning your dental implant.
+In general, the minimum tooth to adjacent implant distance should be 1.5mm to protect tooth health and prevent soft tissue encapsulation of the implant.
+This/i minimum distance will also help preserve the papilla (interdental gum) between implants and teeth.
+For anterior (front teeth) implants, we want them canted in a slightly ‘lingual’ emergence in a ‘buccal/lingual plane’ (buccal means toward the cheek and lingual means toward the tongue).
+Also, preservation of at least 2mm of the buccal bone around an implant is crucial to minimize any chance of gum recession.
+Implants replacing front teeth should be sunk 3mm below the facial (toward the lips) zenith of the soft tissue.
 The minimum implant to implant distance should be 3mm (at least for non-platform switched implants).
-‘Platform switching is whenever an abutment is used that is smaller in diameter than the implant platform.
+Platform switching is whenever an abutment used is smaller in diameter than the implant platform.
 Platform switching can help prevent bone loss, which is fundamental for the implant’s long-term success and stability.
-It can also increase the volume of soft tissue around the implant, helping to improve the esthetic end result.
+It can also increase the volume of soft tissue around the implant, helping to improve the esthetic result.
 Finally, implants are generally placed over the ‘ridge’ area of bone and are canted slightly ‘lingual’ in a ‘buccal/lingual’ direction.

-Finally you are now ready to have your implants placed by the most precise and advanced method possible.
-Dr. Hawryluk will use the surgical guide and the BioHorizons guided surgery kit while following the carefully planned surgical protocol.
+Finally, you are now ready to have your implants placed by the most precise and advanced method possible.
+Dr. Hawryluk will use the surgical guide, and the BioHorizons guided surgery kit while following the carefully planned surgical protocol.

-If you like more information about Computer Guided Implant Placement please give us a call.
+If you like more information about Computer-Guided Implant Placement, please give us a call.